 - Represents the Department with assigned functions, community organizations, and other government agencies.

 - Coordinates and directs through subordinate managers the work of staff engaged in providing children and adult mental health services.

 - Directs and evaluates the work of subordinate managers and supervisors.

 - Develops and monitors contracts including negotiation of requirements and costs.

-- Develops service and program information to keep public informed.
+- Develops service and program information to keep the public informed.

-- Be responsible for managing and completing the initial and bi-annual re-certifications for all AOD programs and assisting providers as needed.
+- Be responsible for managing and completing the initial and bi-annual re-certification for all AOD programs and assisting providers as needed.

 - Ensure that all programs are in compliance with state and federal regulations.

 - Participate in regular SAPT and State Workgroup conference and in-person meetings.